silveste/learning-stuff/README.md

 :black_square_button: [Design Patterns](subjects/design-patterns.md) Goal: General understanding of main design patterns to be able apply them in new projects.

-:black_square_button: [Project development, Agile methodologies, scrum...](subjects/project-development.md) Goal: Basic understanding of project development processes to be able to work in a team using those procedures or to implement them in new personal projects.
+:clock1: [Project development, Agile methodologies, scrum...](subjects/project-development.md) Goal: Understanding of project development processes to be able to work in a team using those procedures or to implement them in new personal projects.

-:black_square_button: [Network: Protocols, Layers, models...](subjects/network.md) Goal: basic understanding of how a network works
+:clock1: [Network: Protocols, Layers, models...](subjects/network.md) Goal: Comprehensive understanding of how a network works

 :white_check_mark: [REGEX](subjects/regex.md) Goal: To be able to read and create regular expressions and to know when to use them.